quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 Note:

-: connection_state_changed with a new state of "attempted" is the same conceptual event as the connection_started event above from the client's perspective.
-Similarly, a state of "closing" or "draining" corresponds to the connection_closed event.
+: `connection_state_changed` with a new state of `attempted` is the same conceptual event as the `connection_started`` event above from the client's perspective.
+Similarly, a state of `closing` or `draining` corresponds to the `connection_closed` event.

 ## mtu_updated {#connectivity-mtuupdated}
 Importance: Extra

+The `mtu_updated` event indicates that the estimated Path MTU was updated.
+This happens as part of the Path MTU discovery process.

 ~~~ cddl
 ConnectivityMTUUpdated = {